 They are provided to help you understand different aspects of designing better tests with Hexawise.
 Sample plans with small numbers of Parameters tend to be highly-simplified instructional examples.
 Plans with higher numbers of Parameters tend to involve more complex Systems Under Test.

-Since the sample plans themselves are not editable, you can make a copy of the plan that you may edit.
+Since the sample plans themselves are not editable, you can make a copy of the plan to explore and edit.
 Experimenting by making changes to the plans is a good way to learn.

 Some of the sample plans contain useful explanations of Hexawise features and interesting aspects about the specific Sample Plan you've opened, such as the screenshot shown above.
 The "Test your understanding" section may help you learn important test design principles and develop better insight to test design strategies.